-FELLOWSHIPS FOR GRADUATE STUDIES In 2013 the Rangel Program plans to award 20 fellowships of up to $35,000 annually towards tuition, room, board, books and mandatory fees for completion of two-year master's degrees.
-At the conclusion of two years of study, the Rangel Fellow is expected to have obtained a degree in international affairs or another area of relevance to the work of the Foreign Service (such as public administration, public policy, business administration, foreign languages, economics, political science, or communications) at a graduate or professional school approved by the Rangel Program.
+FELLOWSHIPS FOR GRADUATE STUDIES In 2017 the Rangel Program plans to award 30 fellowships of up to $47,500 annually towards tuition, room, board, books and mandatory fees for completion of two-year master's degrees.
+At the conclusion of two years of study, the Rangel Fellow is expected to have obtained a degree in international affairs or another area of relevance to the work of the Foreign Service (See curriculum below) at a graduate or professional school approved by the Rangel Program.
 Awardees are expected to maintain a cumulative GPA of at least 3.2 throughout their period of study.

 ORIENTATION New Rangel Fellows will participate in an orientation at Howard University in mid-May, shortly after their selection.
 The purposes of this orientation are to familiarize the Fellows with all aspects of the fellowship and to enhance their understanding of, and skills for, Foreign Service careers.

 TWO SUMMER INTERNSHIPS (CAPITOL HILL AND OVERSEAS AT U.S. EMBASSIES) Rangel Fellows will participate in two internships.
 The first, an internship working on international issues for Members of Congress in Washington, D.C., will occur in the summer after being selected and before the first year of graduate study.
 The second will be an overseas internship in a U. S. Embassy that takes place during the summer between the first and second years of graduate study.